Trump's Greenland grab: Green minerals, black gold and melting ice

 The ice-covered island boasts rich mineral, oil and natural gas wealth - seen by some Greenland politicians as a way to boost self-sufficiency and engineer a split from Denmark.

-Yet interest in exploring for oil in Greenland has dwindled in the past decade amid oil price volatility, and the risks and higher costs of working in vulnerable Arctic waters.
+Yet interest in exploring for oil in Greenland has dwindled in the past decade due to oil price volatility and the risks and higher costs of working in vulnerable Arctic waters.

-So what resources could Trump be eyeing, and how has climate change supercharged the battle for control of the Arctic?
+How has climate change supercharged the battle for control of the Arctic and what resources are at stake?

 How much oil does Greenland have?

-Vast, untapped oil reserves in the Arctic have attracted the interest of fossil-fuel companies for decades.
+Vast, untapped Arctic oil reserves have attracted the interest of fossil-fuel companies for decades.

-A U.S. Geological Survey (USGS) estimated that the Arctic could hold most of the world's untapped oil reserves.
+The U.S. Geological Survey (USGS) estimates the Arctic could hold most of the world's untapped oil reserves.

 The island's ambitions to become an oil-producing nation began in the 1970s, with mostly unsuccessful drilling efforts, and peaked between 2002 and 2014 when more than 20 offshore licences were granted.